rikyhidayat21/employees-gadjian/README.md

 # employees-gadjian

-simple todo using node js, express js, and postgreSQL as database.
+simple crud using node js, express js, and postgreSQL as database.